WPChill/strong-testimonials/readme.txt

 Need help matching your theme?
 Got some weird spacing or floating?
 I'm here to help.

 For ultimate control and seamless integration, any template can be copied to your theme and customized (a tutorial and more templates coming soon).
-There is also a template function that can display any View.
+There is also a template function that can display any view.

 = Try these plugins too =